-So, theoretically the roles are clearly distinguishable.
-In practice, the responsibilities can be mixed: Each organization defines the role for the specialist on its own.
-Everything depends on the project requirements, the goals, and the data science/platform team structure.
-The bigger the project, and the more team members there are — the clearer responsibility division would be.
-And vice versa, smaller data platforms require specialists performing more general tasks.
+So, theoretically, the roles are clearly distinguishable.
+In reality however, the responsibilities can be mixed: Each organization defines the role of the specialist on its own.
+Everything depends on the project requirements, the goals, and the data team structure.
+The bigger the project and the more team members there are — the clearer the responsibility division would be.
+And vice versa, smaller data infastructure requires specialists who perform more general tasks.

 When to hire a data engineer?

 Scaling your data science team.
-Here’s a general recommendation: When your team of data specialists reaches the point when there is nobody to carry technical infrastructure, a data engineer might be a good choice in terms of a general specialist.
+Here’s a general recommendation: When your team of data specialists reaches the point where you lack people to develop and/or maintain a technical infrastructure, a data engineer might be a good choice in terms of a general specialist.

-Big data projects.
-Currently, data engineering shifts towards projects that aim at processing big data, managing data lakes, and building expansive data integration pipelines for noSQL storages.
+Running big data projects.
+Currently, data engineering shifts towards projects that aim at processing big data, managing data lakes, and building expansive data integration pipelines.
 In this case, a dedicated team of data engineers with allocated roles by infrastructure components is optimal.

 Requiring custom data flows.
 Even for medium-sized corporate platforms, there may be the need for custom data engineering.
-Extract, Transform, Load is just one of the main principles applied mostly to automated BI platforms.
-In practice, a company might leverage different types of storages and processes for multiple data types.
-This involves a large technological infrastructure that can be architected and managed only by a diverse data specialist.
+ETL is just one of the main principles applied mostly to automated BI platforms.
+As we mentioned, in practice, a company might leverage different types of storage and processes for multiple data formats.
+This involves a large technological infrastructure that can be built and managed only by a versatile data specialist.
 A data engineer in this case is much more suitable than any other role in the data domain.

 How to become a data engineer: education, background, data bootcamps, and certifications